mickelsp/mickelsp.github.com/_posts/2015-06-01-india-air-quality.md

 Given how frequently we read about China's poor air quality in the news, it rather surprises me that only one city in China--and it's not Beijing--falls in the 50-worst cities for air pollution.
 Instead, India has more cities on this unfortunate list than any other country.
 New Delhi--the largest of these cities--was ["featured" in a New York Times article][nytimesarticle] about the negative consequences of poor air quality, and that was when I learned that so many Indian cities are choked with air pollution.

-To visualize the 50-worst cities in terms of air quality, I mapped them using [some data from the World Health Organization][WHOdata].
+To visualize the 50-worst cities in terms of air quality, I mapped them using [some data from the World Health Organization][WHOdata]:

 <div align="center">
 <img src="/images/map_top50cities_airpollution.png" alt="Map showing 50-worst cities for air pollution with particle size below 10 micrometers" width="400" height="200"><br>